OleksandrTheGreat/Altium.Test/README.md

 Follow the instructions to perform Generate or Sort operations.

 ## Sort routine algorithm
-0) Read target file block of line to memory buffer
+0) Read target file block of lines to memory buffer
 1) Group lines
-2) Sort grouped lines
+2) Sort grouped lines first by [string] then by [number]
-3) Merge sorted grouped lines with lines in memory buffer
+3) Merge sorted lines with lines in memory buffer
 4) If memory buffer contains more lines then a block size, then drop the overhead to a buffer file
 5) If reached end of target file then write lines from memory buffer to output file else goto [0]
 6) If buffer file is not empty set target to buffer file and goto [0] else delete buffer file